-3D software Houdini from Toronto-based firm SideFX utilises a node-based, procedural approach to provide digital artists with a remarkable level of power, flexibility and control.
-It’s some of the best 3D modelling software around.
+3D software Houdini from Toronto-based firm SideFX, utilises a node-based, procedural approach to provide digital artists with a remarkable level of power, flexibility and control.

 While many Houdini users utilise the software to carry out very specific tasks for their 3D art, it has a highly extensive toolset and capabilities – and in recent times has become more artist friendly.
-So now’s the time to jump right in.
+Now is the time to jump in.

 Whether you’re completely new to Houdini or just want to hone your skills on its many features, going back to basics is a great way to master tools you might not already be hugely familiar with, and speed up your workflow.
 Here, you'll find some expert Houdini tips, which include specifics on enhancing your workflow, character creation and rigging, terrain generation and creating a robot with personality.

 We've also cast our expert eye on the newest features and enhancements provided by the latest release, in our review of Houdini Banshee 17.
 For some extra 3D inspiration, we have also found some incredible examples of 3D art, as well as some amazing 3D models that will get you started.

 Click on the icon at the top-right of the image to enlarge it.

 "This hotkey is an excellent time saver when disconnecting nodes," says Blue Sky Studios' FX technical director Chris Rydalch.
 "By default, Y is set up as the key, so hold down Y and drag across network wires to disconnect the nodes.
 You can edit this to another letter of your choice, though.